stats4sd/SSD-Resources-Demo/README.md

     polymer test

 ### Build

+**_Note_**
+Build process currently has issue when minifying firebase components [see issue #132](https://github.com/stats4sd/Stats4SD-Resources-Site/issues/132)
+To build for live use an unbundled build and copy all firebase bowercomponents manually into build folder (polymerfire folder seems fine which is confusing...)

 Build presets provide an easy way to define common build configurations in your `polymer.json` file.
 There are 2 build presets we put in `polymer.json` file in stats4sd: